KxSystems/pyq/docs/install.md

-## :fontawesome-brands-redhat: Install 32-bit PyQ with 32-bit kdb+ on 64-bit CentOS&nbsp;7
+## Install 32-bit PyQ with 32-bit kdb+ on 64-bit CentOS&nbsp;7

-??? tip "Python 2.7"
+> Tip: Python 2.7
+>

-    This guide is for installing Python 3.6.
+> This guide is for installing Python 3.6.
+>

-    To use Python 2.7, replace `3.6.0` with `2.7.13` where necessary.
+> To use Python 2.7, replace `3.6.0` with `2.7.13` where necessary.

 1. Install the development tools and libraries to build 32-bit Python

     ```bash
     sudo yum install gcc gcc-c++ rpm-build subversion git zip unzip bzip2 \
     libgcc.i686 glibc-devel.i686 glibc.i686 zlib-devel.i686 \